 - Tight joints are a similar problem to loose joints (above).
 If the parts are round there is no problem.
 It is generally possible to re-work the cork or tenon (in a lathe) to correct the trouble.

 - Varnish finishes are not renewable.
 Softwood recorders are finished with special varnishes that are not affected by the wax impregnation.
 When the finish becomes chipped or worn the appearance may be improved by removing all the remaining varnish and applying an oil or wax finish.
 This is only a DIY proposition as the process is so time consuming.
 You may note that the crisp edges to original finishes are due to the holes and other features being made after the varnish has been applied.

 - Blocks are not available 'off the shelf'.
 An old recorder with a missing block is not a repair proposition.
 (If you are determined contact me so that I can send you some links to instructions.
-I have done it... the first one took me three days but it was good enough to use when I took my Grade VII.)
+I have done it... the first one took me three days but it was good enough to use when I took my Grade VIII.)